 - The third group are disengaged.
 They show up to work, they take their pay, they hate their job, hate the company and as Naomi said “they hate you, and …… 26% of them plan to stay with you for the rest of their lives”

 This is a scary thought.
 Almost everyone in the room laughed.
-At that point I wondered how many in the room actually were laughing because they know someone in the 26% or maybe even see themselves are part of the 26%
+At that point I wondered how many in the room actually were laughing because they know someone in the 26%?
+Maybe they are part of the 26%!!

 Naomi went on to claim that for every one of these disgruntled employees it takes 6 of the engaged people to clean up after one disengaged person.